WHAT'S NEW

 Available online at lagarconne.com and in store at La Garçonne TriBeCa, 465 Greenwich Street, NYC.

-New film and theatre reviews rolling out at Art Here Art Now, and Librarius covering everything from indie gems like Julie Keeps Quiet, Diamanti, and The Outrun to stage productions like Good Night, and Good Luck starring George Clooney.
+New film and theatre reviews rolling out at Art Here Art Now, and Librarius covering everything from indie gems like Dust Bunny, No Other Choice to Oscar contenders such as Sentimental Value and One Battle After Another.

 %20-%20Poster.jpg)

-Stanley Kramer and the Cinema of Conscience (Research, 2025)
+Stanley Kramer and the Cinema of Conscience (Research)

 A look at Stanley Kramer’s message films - Judgment at Nuremberg, The Defiant Ones, and more - as bold, humanist responses to war, racism, and shared moral responsibility in an era when Hollywood mostly stayed silent.